i2p/i2p.android.base/README.txt

 ../android-sdk-linux_86/tools/emulator -avd i2p &

 # or to talk to a real phone in debug mode:
+# You have to do this if you get a permission error -
+# Stop ddms, unplug the phone, do the following,
+# then plug in the phone, then start ddms
 adb kill-server
 sudo adb start-server
 adb devices